ibm-cloud-docs/cis/how-to.md

 ## Managing your Page Rules
 {:#managing-your-page-rules}

 You can use page rules to specify particular settings that only apply to certain URLs, for example to have different cache control settings for certain URL paths.
-Use the dropdown menus to configure the Page Rule.
+Use the list menus to configure the Page Rule.
 The rule settings are divided into three categories: **Security**, **Performance**, and **Reliability**.

 Notice that when certain rules are enabled, other options become grayed out, if those options are in conflict with the other rules you've just selected.
 After you've selected the Page Rules you desire, click **Provision** to enable them.
 The new rules take effect immediately, and they can be viewed immediately on the Page Rules screen.